The Cost of the Bad Procurement Process [Part 1]

 Just a few highlights:

-• It takes 483 hours on average to prepare the winning bid instead of 332 hours for losing ones.
+- On average, it takes 483 hours to prepare the winning bid instead of 332 hours for the losing one.
 You have to work 150% compared to others to succeed, which makes the great law of life overall.

-Of course, this study applies to the construction sector but won't we take some generic conclusions from it?
+Of course, this study applies to the construction sector, but should we draw some generic conclusions from it?

 Select your procurement process wisely.